 For a single financial statement audit, going concern considerations apply in the same way as for a complete audit.
 For a specific element audit, going concern may or may not be relevant depending on the element.
 An audit of a schedule of assets may be affected by going concern (if the entity is not a going concern, asset valuations may be affected), while an audit of a royalty calculation may not be directly affected.

-Single financial statement (fair presentation framework): "In our opinion, the balance sheet presents fairly, in all material respects, the financial position of [Entity] as at [date] in accordance with [framework]."
+For a single financial statement under a fair presentation framework, the opinion reads: “In our opinion, the balance sheet presents fairly, in all material respects, the financial position of [Entity] as at [date] in accordance with [framework].”

-Specific element (compliance criteria): "In our opinion, the schedule of accounts receivable is prepared, in all material respects, in accordance with [the criteria described in Note X / the requirements of the loan agreement dated...]."
+For a specific element under compliance criteria, the opinion reads: “In our opinion, the schedule of accounts receivable is prepared, in all material respects, in accordance with [the criteria described in Note X / the requirements of the loan agreement dated...].”

 When the single statement or element is prepared under a special purpose framework, the auditor includes the mandatory EOM paragraph required by ISA 800 regarding the basis of accounting and potential restriction on distribution.